Choquequirao Trek A Hiker’s Guide

 What is Choquequirao?

 Choquequirao, meaning “Cradle of Gold” in Quechua, is a remote Incan site in the Salkantay mountain range.
-Often referred to as the “sister city” of Machu Picchu, Choquequirao is more prominent in size but remains relatively undiscovered.
+Often referred to as the “sister city” of Machu Picchu, Choquequirao is larger but remains relatively undiscovered.
 The ruins are perched on a ridge overlooking the Apurimac River, offering spectacular views of the surrounding mountains and valleys.

 The Trek Overview

 The Choquequirao Trek typically takes 4 to 5 days and covers approximately 64 kilometers (40 miles) round trip.
-The trail starts from the village of Cachora or Capuliyoc and involves a descent into the Apurimac Canyon, followed by a steep ascent to the archaeological site.
+The trail starts in the villages of Cachora or Capuliyoc and descends into the Apurimac Canyon, then ascends steeply to the archaeological site.
 The trek is demanding, with significant elevation changes, but the reward is an intimate encounter with one of Peru’s hidden treasures.

 Best Time to Go

 The best time to embark on the Choquequirao Trek is during the dry season, from May to October.
 During these months, the weather is more stable, with clear skies and cooler temperatures.
-From November to April, the rainy season can make the trail more challenging due to slippery paths and muddy conditions.
+From November to April, the rainy season can make the trail more challenging, with slippery paths and muddy conditions.

 Preparing for the Trek